jphjsoares/whereami/README.md

 # whereami

+## Warning:
+Since Heroku transitioned to a paid model, the availability of the app has been affected, and it is no longer accessible.
+I am currently exploring alternative options to find a viable solution in light of Heroku's transition to a paid service.
+I am seeking ways to make the app accessible again.

 ## What is whereami?
 Whereami is a free alternative to geoguessr.
 It does not use any kind of user registration.
 All the streetviews are provided by Mapillary, at https://www.mapillary.com